-Green with Black beads, Green with Orange beads, Sea Green with Yellow beads
+Blue with Red beads, Green with Orange beads, Sea Green with Yellow beads, Red with Black beads

 Baigas, a tribe that believes that they are direct descendants of the tiger, are no less interesting or magnificent than the cat itself.
 Thriving in the forests of the Central Highlands, Baigas are a community with a treasure box of skill sets that are yet to be discovered.
 Among many of their known skill sets is their art of producing beautiful jewellery that is worn by the women in the village.
 Worn mostly during festivities like marriage, the jewellery is set in various patterns and is usually colourful in nature.
 The piece of jewellery you own is made of what is locally known as ‘Athani’ (the silver coin) and ‘Moti dana’ (beads in the chain like formation).